 HOW TO PLAY OMAHA HI-LO

 Ah, the highs and lows of poker.
-They come in many forms, as any poker player will tell you.
-One minute you’re on top of the world ordering magnums of Moët, the next minute you’re tearing your hair out reaching for a double Jack Daniels on the rocks.
+Any poker player will tell you it's rarely smooth sailing in a game, no matter the variant.
+One minute you’re on top of the world ordering bougie drinks, and the next you're licking your wounds in the corner.

-But when it comes to Hi-Lo poker, we’re not talking about winning or losing.
-Or the emotional turmoil that will inevitably ensue following a bad beat.
+Did you know though, that when it comes to learning how to play Omaha Hi-Lo poker, we’re not talking about winning or losing, or even the emotional turmoil that will inevitably ensue following a bad beat?
 Hi-Lo Poker requires a different strategy altogether.
+Interested?
+Read on, friend.

-If you’re a Pot-Limit Omaha fan, then you’ve probably already heard of Hi-Lo Poker (or Omaha High-Low, Omaha H/L, Omaha/8 or Omaha 8-or-better, as it’s also called).
-And the good news is, if you already know how to play PLO, Hi-Lo won’t be too difficult to master.
+If you’re a fan of the ol' Pot-Limit Omaha variety, then you may have heard of Hi-Lo Poker (or Omaha High-Low, Omaha H/L, Omaha/8 or Omaha 8-or-better, as it’s also called).
+The good news is, if you already know how to play Omaha Poker, Hi-Lo might just be your next cup of tea.

 Omaha Poker comes in a few different formats, all with slight variations on the common ruleset.
 In short, the games are broken down into different betting structures and pot sizes.

-As the name suggests, Omaha Hi-Lo is a split game version of Omaha that essentially splits the pot you’re playing for.
-Players will use their high and low hand rankings (you can read more about hand rankings here) to split the pot between the players with the best high hand and the best low hand.
+You may have guessed by now, that as the name suggests, Omaha Hi-Lo is a split game version of Omaha that essentially splits the pot you’re playing for.
+There is not one set winning hand in a game.
+Rather, players will use their high and low hand rankings (you can read more about hand rankings here) to split the pot between the players with the best high hand and the best low hand.

 Other variations of the game include Pot-Limit Omaha and No-Limit Omaha, which are fairly explanatory—one has a fixed limit, one does not.
 But we’ve listed them below for your reference.